SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/Search strategies.md

-The choiche on how to expand a search tree is called "strategy".
+The choice on how to expand a search tree is called "strategy".

 ## Kind of strategies